Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Introduction

 \section{Introduction}

 As software becomes ubiquitous and more people engage in software engineering (SE) tasks, the need to ensure its reliability and integrity increases.
+In the meantime, code maintenance and refactoring are tedious tasks that take a significant amount of developers' time and impede their progress in building new features~\cite{murphy-hill2015:design, bohme2017:where}.
 Automated program repair (APR) aims to fix errors in source code with minimal human involvement, thus reducing code maintenance needs and releasing resources for creative code writing.
 With the advent of language models trained on source code, learning-based methods that use generative and translation models to fix bugs have started to compete with traditional heuristic and constraint-based approaches for APR~\cite{monperrus2018:automatic, legoues2019:automated}.

-Despite all progress, it remains a challenge for both learning-based and other repair methods to correctly address all bugs in APR benchmarks.
-A particular challenging class of bugs are those that require the model to understand complex contexts and logic.
-To overcome this situation, alternative techniques for APR must be investigated.

-The starting point for this paper is the observation that grammatical errors in natural language can be fixed by translating sentences to another intermediate language and then back, a process known as \emph{round-trip translation} (RTT)~\cite{hermet2009:using}.
-Inspired by how RTT can correct errors in natural language, we set out to investigate to what extent it can fix bugs in code in a similar fashion.

-We propose a novel RTT pipeline for APR using state-of-the-art large language models (LLMs) for code translation, summarization, and generation.
-The pipeline uses either a programming language (PL) or a natural language (NL) as intermediate representation.
-Moreover, the LLMs are used in zero-shot fashion: Unlike other neural APR methods, RTT does not fine-tune models on the bug repair task, but applies them \emph{off-the-shelf} as provided by the model authors.

-Our hypothesis is that RTT is capable of fixing bugs as a result of the \emph{regression toward the mean} performed by generative language models.
-Studies show that frequent code patterns in large code corpora are bug-free~\cite{ray2016:naturalness}.
-Thus, as a result of training LLMs on these corpora, RTT will regress toward the same mean of bug-free code.
+Large Language Models (LLMs) trained on vast amounts of natural language and source code have pushed many fields away from traditional techniques and common heuristics, including the field of software engineering.
+Nowadays, LLMs are able to generate code, create documentation, and locate bugs~\cite{chen2021:evaluating}.
+They have also been empirically proven to possess latent capabilities.
+In other words, they are capable of solving tasks that they were not specifically pre-trained or fine-tuned on~\cite{bubeck2023:sparks}.

+Inspired by the use of translation to find and correct errors in natural language~\cite{desilets2009:using}, we explore to what extent LLMs trained for understanding and generating code have the latent capability to find and correct errors in code.
+Specifically, we investigate an LLM's capability to debug code through a process known as \emph{round-trip translation} (RTT).
+RTT was previously used to evaluate machine translation of natural languages, and more recently, to evaluate the correctness of code generation~\cite{allamanis2024:unsupervised}.
+Unlike more traditional LLM-based APR approaches that center on one-shot bug-to-fix translations, RTT consists of two steps: the translation of buggy code into an intermediate language, and then the translation back to its original language.
+Thereby, RTT may offer a novel approach to repairing coding errors based on the latent error correcting capabilities of LLMs, an area previously overlooked by other learning-based APR techniques.